vmware-tanzu/tanzu-cli/docs/cli/commands/tanzu_plugin_search.md

 ## tanzu plugin search

-Search for a keyword or regex in the list of available plugins
+Search for available plugins

 ### Synopsis

 Search provides the ability to search for plugins that can be installed.
-Without an argument, the command lists all plugins currently available.
+The command lists all plugins currently available for installation.
-The search command can also be used with a keyword filter to filter the list of available plugins.
-If the filter is flanked with slashes, the filter will be treated as a regex.
+The search command also provides flags to limit the scope of the search.

 ```
-tanzu plugin search [keyword|/regex/] [flags]
+tanzu plugin search [flags]
 ```

 ### Options

 ```
   -h, --help            help for search
-      --list-versions   show the long listing, with each available version of plugins
   -l, --local string    path to local plugin source
+  -n, --name string     limit the search to plugins with the specified name
-  -o, --output string   Output format (yaml|json|table)
+  -o, --output string   output format (yaml|json|table)
+      --show-details    show the details of the specified plugin, including all available versions
-  -t, --target string   list plugins for the specified target (kubernetes[k8s]/mission-control[tmc])
+  -t, --target string   limit the search to plugins of the specified target (kubernetes[k8s]/mission-control[tmc]/global)
 ```

 ### SEE ALSO